plone/Products.CMFEditions/Products/CMFEditions/README.txt

 some of these information are filtered out.
 This policy may completely be changed depending on specific needs (see modifiers below).

-This leeds us to the following topic: Extensibility.

 Extensibility